rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

-# ROSA Classic Prerequisites Checklist
+# ROSA Classic with STS Prerequisites Checklist
 rev 0.1

 ## Background
-This is a quick checklist of prerequisites needed to spin up a ROSA cluster.
+This is a quick checklist of prerequisites needed to spin up a classic [Red Hat OpenShift Service on AWS (ROSA)](https://developers.redhat.com/products/red-hat-openshift-service-on-aws/overview) cluster with [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).
 Note that this is a high level checklist and your implementation may vary.

 ## ROSA Prerequisites with STS
 Before proceeding futher, please refer to the official documentation [here](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-aws-prereqs_rosa-sts-aws-prereqs).